 If you currently get disability supports, we will contact you when the NDIS is available in your area.

 If you are not currently receiving supports, you will need to contact us when the NDIS is available in your area.
-To find out when the NDIS is available in your area, visit our website.

 This video (external) answers some of the most common questions about how to access the NDIS.